 “Reforming Major Interest Rate Benchmarks” from the FSB looks at using GCF repo as derivatives benchmark

-The FBS published on July 22nd a major report “Reforming Major Interest Rate Benchmarks”.
+The Financial Stability Board published on July 22nd a major report “Reforming Major Interest Rate Benchmarks”.
 They look at how the ‘IBORs could be reformed.
 The LIBOR scandal may have prompted the work, but it goes beyond that to include “risk-free rate” options available.
 Repo is part of the mix and we take a look.

 Securities lending CCPs are at the intersection of major changes to liquidity and leverage in financial markets.
 Aside from requirements for increasing bank capitalization, Basel III is introducing new liquidity metrics such as the Liquidity Coverage Ratio (LCR) and Net Stable Funding Ratio (NSFR).
 These shake-ups have already begun to change relationships between borrowers and […]

 It is no secret that regulatory change brings out innovation (necessity and all that).
 Lately we’ve been seeing more proof of this in the securities finance space.
 Besides product launches in counterparty exposure management and ideas on centrally cleared repo, an interesting speech on innovation from a senior custody exec caught our attention.
 Here’s an […]

 “Embedded Financing: The Unsung Virtue of Derivatives”: An article from the Journal of Derivatives that every securities financing professional should read